cosimg/cosimg.github.io/_posts/2019-11-05-conflict-simulation-group.markdown

 **Helmut Schmidt Universität der Bundeswehr**, Hamburg.

 In 2022, CoSimG has launched a series of publications supporting its wargaming activties; the Occasional Papers series covers the educational wargames designes by CoSimG and includes rulesets and supplementary material.
-For more information see here [linkhttps://cosimg.github.io/2019/10/30/publications.html].
+For more information see [the publications section on this website](https://cosimg.github.io/2019/10/30/publications.html).

 **II.
 The Conflict Simulation Group**